 A SMART goal is defined as one that is specific, measurable, achievable, relevant, and time-bound.
 Below is an indication of what each criterion involves in a SMART goal.

-The goal should explain exactly what you want to do and clearly define your intended result.
+The goal should explain exactly what they want to do and clearly define the intended result.
 This is the ‘what’, ‘why’, and ‘how’ of the SMART goal.

-Goals need to be measurable to give you the confirmation you need that you have achieved your target.
-The entire statement should be a measure for an overall goal, however, there are usually short-term or smaller stepping stones built within it.
-Planning your process in a specific timeframe with numerical targets allows you to carry out these steps for something that may have seemed impossible when you started.
+Goals need to be measurable to give them the confirmation they need to show they have achieved their target.
+The entire statement should be a measure for an overall goal.
+However, there are usually short-term goals built within it.
+Planning their process in a specific timeframe with numerical targets allows you to carry out these steps for something that may have seemed impossible when you started.

 Example: “To increase my squat by 5kg in 4 weeks”.

-Goals have to be achievable, they should be challenging enough to take you out of your comfort zone but defined well enough so that you can accomplish them.
-If your goals seem impossible to achieve, for example “I want to fly in 4 weeks”, this is when you are likely to give up or not even attempt to accomplish them.
-Achievable goals are very motivating, you just require the knowledge, skills and abilities to accomplish them.
+Goals have to be achievable; they should be challenging enough to take your member out of their comfort zone but defined well enough so that they can accomplish them.
+If the goals seem impossible to achieve, for example “I want to lose four stone in four weeks”, they are likely to give up or not even attempt to accomplish them.
+Achievable goals are very motivating, you just need to support them with the knowledge, skills and abilities to accomplish them.

-Your goals need to be meaningful to you.
-Do not just set a goal because your friends, family or exercise partners have set a goal.
-Choose your own personal motivation, something that is important to you.
-This is what will keep you going on your journey to attain this goal, not someone else.
+Your client's goals need to be meaningful to them.
+Just because a friend or family member has set a goal, it does not make it the right goal for them personally.
+Get them to choose their own personal motivation, something that is important to them.
+This is what will keep them going on their journey to attain this goal, not someone else.

-Giving yourself a time frame increases the likelihood that you will achieve your goal due to the fact you know the clock is ticking.
-It gives you an end date, a big target to hit, and creates a sense of urgency between the current reality and the vision of the goal.
+Giving your members a time frame increases the likelihood that they will achieve your goal due to the fact they know the clock is ticking.
+It gives them an end date, a big target to hit, and creates a sense of urgency between the current reality and the vision of the goal.

 Example: “By June 1st, 2016, I want to run a 10km race”.
 OR “By July 1st I want to lose 1 stone”.